Program Schedule

 Matrix Algebra (L24 309)

 An introductory course in linear algebra that focuses on Euclidean n-space, matrices and related computations.
 Topics include: systems of linear equations, row reduction, matrix operations, determinants, linear independence, dimension, rank, change of basis, diagonalization, eigenvalues, eigenvectors, orthogonality, symmetric matrices, least square approximation, quadratic forms.
 Introduction to abstract vector spaces.
 Prerequisite: Calculus II (AP Calculus BC).
-Copy of 2023 syllabus is available here.

 Time: MTuWThF, 11:00am-12:45pm